Milestone-Proposal:Parametron, 1954

 if a single vacuum tube fails.

 The PC-1 operates internally using the binary system and supports fixed-point arithmetic.
-It was the fastest computer in Japan at the time, operating 9 to 12 hours a day, with 5 hours dedicated to numerical calculations for various scientific departments, and the remaining time used for program development within the laboratory.
+It was the fastest computer in Japan at the time (Proposer's comment: when this article published in September 1958 was written), operating 9 to 12 hours a day, with 5 hours dedicated to numerical calculations for various scientific departments, and the remaining time used for program development within the laboratory.

 One of the key features of the PC-1 is its use of an AC magnetic core storage unit, ensuring stable operation.
 The calculation speed is enhanced by carry-lookahead circuit in the arithmetic circuit.
 Notably, innovations in numerical representation methods and parallel computing control have improved calculation speed by up to 2 to 3 times.